 The Audit and Governance Committee comprises three Board members, one being the non-executive Chairman, and two non-executive directors.
-The Chairman of the committee is different from the Chairman of the Board.
+The Chairman of the Committee is different from the Chairman of the Board.
 The primary responsibility of this Committee is to monitor the integrity of the financial statements of the Company, and to review and monitor the Company's internal financial control system.
-The committee has implemented a formal charter.
+The Committee has implemented a formal charter, which is accessible in the Corporate Governance section of XRF's website.